Hi, I'm Travis Jamison, founder of Smash.vc

 There is nothing wrong with any of the above types of investing, but they just aren’t right for me.

-Angel investing is a lot of fun and makes you feel cool, but seeing 8 out of 10 companies go bust from throwing profitability out the window in the search for maybe-billions just doesn’t fit with what I want to do all the time.
-Add to that a decade of illiquidity and stressed-out founders and I’m just not the man for it.
-It’s not wrong (plenty get very rich), some of my angel investments have been quite successful, it’s just not really what I want to spend all my time doing.
+Angel investing is a lot of fun and makes you feel cool (it gets status for some reason), but seeing 8 out of 10 companies go bust from throwing profitability out the window in the search for maybe-billions just doesn’t fit with what I want to do all the time.
+Add to that a decade+ of illiquidity and stressed-out founders, and I’m just not the man for it.

 VC doesn’t align with how my brain works, and also I’m still not convinced that it’s a good investment overall, especially once you consider the downsides and required luck-factor.